FISCAL MANAGEMENT

 IASB Reference: 705.03

-The Board of Directors will, only when absolute necessary, issue warrants for which there are no funds available for the payment of such warrants.
+The Board of Directors will, only when absolutely necessary, issue warrants for which there are no funds available for the payment of such warrants.

 Adopted: 6/70